-Unit Title L4B2 L4B2 Sales Strategy and Planning UAN D/650/7901 Level 4 Credit Value 3 Guided Learning Hours 15 Learning Outcomes Asse ssment Criteria 1.
-Understand how to research 1.1 Explain the structure of a territory or portfolio sales plan and create a territory or 1.2 Evaluate the insights needed to create a territory or portfolio sales plan portfolio sales plan 1.3 Explain how to research a market or sector using analytical tools 2.
-Be able to develop a sales 2.1 Define the assumptions for a sales plan based on research plan based on research analysis 2.2 Set goals/targets to deliver a sales plan in line with organisational sales strategies, objectives and processes 2.3 Devise activities to convert sales goals into actions
+Unit Title L4B2 Sales Strategy and Planning

+UAN D/65 0/7901

+Level 4

+Credit Value 3

+Guided Learning Hours 15

+Learning Outcomes Asse ssment Criteria

+1. Understand how to research 1.1 Explain the structure of a territory or portfolio sales plan

+and create a territory or 1.2 Evaluate the insights needed to create a territory or

+portfolio sales plan portfolio sales plan

+1.3 Explain how to research a market or sector using analytical

+tools

+2. Be able to develop a sales 2.1 Define the assumptions for a sales plan based on research

+plan based on research analysis

+2.2 Set goals/targets to deliver a sales plan in line with

+organisational sales strategies, objectives and processes

+2.3 Devise activities to convert sales goals into actions

-Additional In formation Unit purpose and aims To enable learners to understand how to research and create a territory or portfolio sales plan using tools.
+Additional Information Unit purpose a ind aims To enable learners to understand how to research and create a territory or portfolio sales plan using tools.
 Learners will develop a sales plan based on their research and assumptions.
-Details of the relationship between the unit and apprenticeship standards Level 4 Sales Executive Apprenticeship K1.1 Is able to describe their organisation's vision, values and capabilities.
-K1.3 Is able to demonstrate how their plans and actions are in line with their organisation's sales strategies, objectives and processes.
-S1.4 Is able to provide a territory plan (or an alternative plan aligned with their organisation's planning processes), explaining how they have applied pipeline management principles in order to create their plan and prioritise customers and activities.
-Location of the unit within the subject/sector classification system 15.4 - Marketing and Sales Indicative Co ontent 1.
-How to structuorganisationalThe rationale f What is meant by a territory or portfolio sales plan How to structure a territory or portfolio sales plan to meet individual and organisational needs The rationale for how a territory or sales plan is structured, e.g., specific organisational requirements, nature of the mark/sector, good practice guidelines etc. The insights required and the different sources for information available, e.g., Mintel, LexisNexis, Avention, etc.
+Details of the relationship between the unit and apprenticeship standards Level 4 Sales Executive ApprenticeshipK1.1Is able to describe their organisation's vision, values and capabilities.K1.3Is able to demonstrate how their plans and actions are in line with their organisation's sales strategies, objectives and processes.S1.4Is able to provide a territory plan (or an alternative plan aligned with their organisation's planning processes), explaining how they have applied pipeline management principles in order to create their plan and prioritise customers and activities.
+Location of the unit within the subject/sector classification system 15.4 - Marketing and Sales Indicative Con tent 1. organisational needs The rationale for how a territory or sales plan is structured, e.g., specific organisational requirements, nature of the mark/sector, good practice guidelines etc. The insights required and the different sources for information available, e.g., Mintel, LexisNexis, Avention, etc. The information that is relevant to an organisation's sales activities

-The information that is relevant to an organisation's sales activities • The legal and regulatory constraints on information collection; primary and secondary data; focus groups; surveys; data information providers (); trade journals/newspapers How to check data sources for validity, bias and completeness The analytical tools that can be used for sales planning, e.g., statistical techniques (ratio and interval analysis, models such as regression or cluster analysis) How, why and when tools contribute to sales planning and how to select an appropriate tool 2.
-Typical assumptions that are considered when developing a plan: e.g., the market conditions, resources available, potential barriers to sale, the existing and new product/service range available etc. • How to use research when developing a sales plan based on accurate analysis How to write realistic targets and goals that are measurable The types of activities that are used to convert goals into actions The people that support and contribute to sales planning
+The legal and regulatory constraints on information collection; primary and secondary data; focus groups; surveys; data information providers (); trade journals/newspapers How to check data sources for validity, bias and completeness The analytical tools that can be used for sales planning, e.g., statistical techniques (ratio and interval analysis, models such as regression or cluster analysis) How, why and when tools contribute to sales planning and how to select an appropriate tool 2.
+Typical assumptions that are considered when developing a plan: e.g., the market conditions, resources available, potential barriers to sale, the existing and new product/service range available etc. How to use research when developing a sales plan based on accurate analysis How to write realistic targets and goals that are measurable The types of activities that are used to convert goals into actions The people that support and contribute to sales planning